chaemora/cse15l-lab-reports/lab1.md

 **Trying Some Commands**
 - Finally, try out some commands:
   - `ls` lists contents inside a directory
   - `cd` changes directories
   - `pwd` prints the current working directory path
   - `mkdir` makes directories
   - `cp` copies files from one location to another
-- The examples I used and the expected output can be found in the screenshots below
+- The commands I used and their expected output can be found in the screenshots below
 - In the first screenshot, I used the `ls` command followed by a directory in order to see the contents inside
 ![Image](cmds.PNG)
 - In the next screenshot, I used the `pwd` command to show me what my current working directory path is